shoana/Plants-Vs-Zombies-Prototype/Milestone 4/Documentation/README.txt

 	- Normal (z): They are randomly generated onto the board form the rightside of the grid.
 The normal zombies start with 200 life 			points.
 	- Pylon (x): They are randomly generated onto the board form the rightside of the grid.
 It is harder to kill this zombie as it 			starts with 200 life points.
 	- Flag (f): Is placed in the center of board at the beginning of the game.
 It starts with 100 life points.
 Allways in the same position.
- - Sunshine(Money) -- starts with 800
+ - Sunshine(Money) -- starts with 800 in every level
 =================================================================================================
 LEVEL REPRESENTATION:
 There are 3 levels that are of different difficulties and different zombies to kill